ZackElramly/Zel-s-Windows-Updater/README.md

 # Zel's Windows Updater!
 Little tool I wrote to automatically run windows update through command line.
 This tool was created for two reasons
-1. first to ensure there is no BS with windows where updates are initated and some will install then the pc reboots, and there will still be updates in settings
+  1. To ensure there is no BS with windows where updates are initated and some will install then the pc reboots, and there will still be updates in settings
-  1. to help me be lazy.
+  1. To have a tool to apply updates in OOBE to preload device drivers.
+Some laptops lose KB+trackpad or network drivers if doing a fresh windows install.
+  2. laziness

 this tool can be ran by running the following command in windows powershell.
 it can be ran in both admin privledged and non privledged PS window